Chapter 2 : 1. The Unmanned Lighthouse

 “That’s a big word for someone who doesn’t know the me now.”

 Hermione’s eyes fell away.
-Nodding to the wand, she allowed him to pick it up before she began walking up the stairs.
+Nodding to the wand, she allowed him to pick it up before she began walking up the stairs, towards the top of the lighthouse.
+She turned then, to make sure he was following.
 “Voldemort’s gone.
 Peter Pettigrew is gone.
-All that matters is Harry.”
+All that matters is Harry, right now.
+I need you to swear that you’re focus will be Harry.”

 “I can get the slimy bastard, get this over-”

-“No!” she shouted, looking down at him from the fourth stair up.
+“No!” she shouted, looking down at him from fourth stairs above him.
+She was barely at eye-level.
 Sirius didn’t flinch, but he glared, confused at her words.
 Hermione softened her pose.
 “I did something bad, I shouldn’t have been there, I shouldn’t have come.
-But when I saw the date-” she paused, feeling the persnickety side of her correct, “-heard the date...I thought that maybe if I…maybe.”
+But when I saw the date-” she paused, feeling the pernickety side of her correct, “-heard the date...I thought that maybe if I…maybe.”
 It’d been stupid.
 Shaking her head, she turned away, climbing the stairs again.
-“If you go after Peter, he will frame you for his own ‘murder’,” she spat the last word bitterly.
+“If you go after Peter, he will frame you for his own ‘murder’,” She spat the last word bitterly, feeling it sting her tongue.

 “Peter would never…”

 “He would.
-And he’d take muggles with him so you appear insane.”
+And he’d take muggles with him so that you appear insane.”

 He paused for a moment, thinking over what she said before a shadow past over his eyes.
 “Azkaban,” he muttered.
-Hermione continued forward, not replying as she head Sirius began following behind.
+Hermione continued forward, not replying as she head Sirius continue to follow behind.

-“You’re really not of this time, are you?” he asked.
+“You’re not of this time, are you?” he asked.
+“That’s why you’re so weird.”

 Sighing, she looked over her shoulder briefly, “No.”